 There are three required components to the World Languages Certificate program:

-- 1) The formal study of two world languages beyond the beginning level. - 2) An experience or study that extends the formal language study to other areas of the student's life in order to demonstrate a commitment to becoming a citizen of the world. - 3) A culminating oral presentation in both languages.
+- 1) The formal study of two world languages beyond the beginning level. - 2) A project designed to apply your language skills outside the classroom. - 3) A culminating oral presentation in both languages.

 PART 1: Formal Language Study